The Covid-19 vaccines and kidney disease

 - There are several types of vaccine.
 Find out more about them and how they work in the frequently asked questions below.

-- You should have the vaccine when you are offered it.
+- You should have the vaccine when you are offered it, and any booster doses.
 People with advanced kidney disease are much more likely to develop severe illness and even pass away from Covid-19.
-The vaccine will offer protection for you and your community.
+The vaccine will offer some protection for you and your community.

 - wash your hands regularly